MeetRathodNitsan/MCP/README.md

-# 🧠 MCP — Multi-Context Prompting Browser Assistant 🚀
+# 🧠 Quorb — Your Personal AI Assistant 🚀

 A smart browser extension that acts like your **local AI assistant** — able to:
 - ✨ Chat with an LLM